 My friend Andrew and I began researching about how to make interpolating GEDI waveforms efficient and accurate about 8 months ago under the mentor ship of Brandon (Brown university PHD student).
 We have put down our findings in our research paper.
 Our research paper was presented at ICONAT IEEE conference in January 2022.
 Details of the paper are below.

 Title: Comparing Computer Resource Usage Through Interpolating Global Ecosystem Dynamics Investigation Light Detection and Ranging Waveform Data

 Authors: Arjun Raj, and Andrew Charles Baker

 Abstract: In our study we aim to compare the computer resources utilized by cubic and linear splines.
 We will access and use publicly available data collected by NASA’s Global Ecosystem Dynamic Investigation’s (GEDI) Light Detection and Ranging, or LiDAR, technology to model waveforms using cubic and linear b-spline interpolation.
 We will compare the viability and efficiency of these two interpolation methods to determine which is more applicable when working with GEDI data, and when working with datasets similar in size, scope, and variability specifically as it relates to artificial intelligence creation.
 This study will assist researchers working with GEDI data and data like it to make more informed decisions about creating models and the efficiency of those models as it relates to large scale artificial intelligence deployment.

-My friends and I are creating a Machine Learning algorithm, which would use CT scans to detect lung lesions caused by the coronavirus infection, and the involvement percentage.
+My friends and I created a Machine Learning algorithm, which uses CT scans to detect lung lesions caused by the coronavirus infection, and the involvement percentage.

-The model's interface will be developed as a web-based interface and a mobile application where test files can be uploaded.
+The model's interface was developed as a web-based interface and a mobile application (under development) where test files can be uploaded.

 The application of the artificial intelligence in healthcare is an actively developing area with a wide scope: from labeling pathology on medical scans to predicting diseases based on patient complaints.